CalixtoTheBugHunter/schedule-test/README.md

 ## Components

-As components patters we are using Atomic Design in folder */components*.
+As components patterns we are using Atomic Design in folder */components*.
-We have some preffix to indentify the component type.
+We have some prefix to indentify the component type.

 * Atoms (Base)
-* Molecules (no preffix)
+* Molecules (no prefix)
 * Organisms (The)

 ## Unit Tests